richtaur/richtaur.github.io/src/post/redesign-2018.md

 In the [2017](/2017/) design, I couldn't publish a new post to this site without a title and thumbnail image.
 That design was meant to both create a more visually interesting website, as well as forcing me to draw more often.

-However, the image requirement ended up being a bottleneck that resulted in fewer posts.
+However, this image requirement put a bottleneck on my creativity.

 This website is meant to house my creative output, which starts with words.
 If the design doesn't encourage that and make it easy, then it's not doing what it was designed to do -- it doesn't really solve its problem.